Analytical Framework for Power System Strength: Introduction

 \subsection{Motivation}

 The term `strength' refers to the resistance of a system to disturbances.
 Intuitively, a `stronger' system is less sensitive to perturbations, whereas a `weaker' system experiences higher deviations when subjected to the same disturbance \cite{cigrestrength}.
-It is typically the voltage the representative variable over which strength is evaluated.
+Typically, the voltage is the representative variable for evaluating strength.
 For instance, the Australian Energy Market Commission (AEMC) defines system strength as \textit{the power system's ability to resist the changes in the magnitude, phase angle, and waveform of the voltage at any given location under different operating conditions} \cite{aemc}.
 How to quantify this ability to resist changes, however, is currently an open question.
 In this paper, we propose a general analytical framework to evaluate `strength' based on a novel finite-difference operator specifically developed for this purpose.